kejonp/HDP-Group-Project/README.md

-This project is an implementation of a heart disease diagnosis system using fuzzy expert system
+This project is an implementation of a heart disease prediction system using fuzzy system
-# Inputs of the problem
+# Inputs for diagnosis

 ### Chest pain
 - This entry specifies the degree of chest pain.
-This input is crisp value, and It has only four values of 1, 2, 3, or 4, and if its value is one, it indicates "typical angina."
-If its value is 2, it shows "atypical angina." if the value is 3, it indicates "non-anginal pain," and if the value is 4, It means "asymptomatic."
+This input is crisp value, and It has only four values of 1, 2, 3, or 4, those indicates "typical angina." "atypical angina." "non-anginal pain," and "asymptomatic." chest pains respectively.

 It means "asymptomatic".
 ### Blood pressure
 - This input value specifies the blood pressure of the person.
+The inputs take the form of systolic and diastolic value
 ### Cholesterol
 - This input value specifies the level of cholesterol of the person.
 ### Blood sugar